 Corporate clients include companies such as Deloitte, Chevron, IBM, Merck, Fidelity Investments, ExxonMobil, Johnson & Johnson, Bank of America, PricewaterhouseCoopers, Thermo Fisher Scientific and many others.

 Previously, Rob worked overseas for 15 years, on a variety of international projects.
 This included spending three years in Rwanda working with Hutu and Tutsi communities, two years working with the UN Peacekeeping Mission in Angola, and 18 months in Laos, consulting on a variety of community development programs.
 He began his overseas work in Nicaragua, in both Sandinista and Contra areas.
-His most recent publication is a teaching case based on his work supporting a negotiating team in the Paris Climate Accords.

 Rob earned his Masters of Science (MS) from Stanford University, and Bachelors of Science (BS) from the Massachusetts Institute of Technology (MIT).